-• Sandra Cisneros, The House on Mango Street, Vintage, 1984.
-ISBN: 9780679734772 (Please note that this is the 25th Anniversary Edition with the author's introduction).
-Please purchase a paper copy, rather than an electronic copy.
+- Sandra Cisneros, The House on Mango Street, Vintage, 1984.
+ISBN: 9780679734772 (Please note that this is the 25th Anniversary Edition with the author's introduction). - John Milton Paradise Lost, Edited by John Leonard (Penguin, 2003).
+ISBN: 978-0140424393 - [recommended] Paradise Lost, Narrated by Adrian Schiller.
+Penguin Audio, 2020.
+Available both at Audible and Google Play Audiobooks.

-The rest of the required readings, as listed below, will be provided in our Blackboard course site, using the GMU library's e-Reserve system (Leganto).
+The rest of the required readings, as listed below, will be provided on our Blackboard course site, using the GMU library's e-Reserve system (Leganto).
 Please click on "Required Readings" in the left-side navigation column in our BB site.
 I strongly recommend that you make paper copies of these readings for class meetings and add annotations (i.e., your reactions jotted down in the margin) as you read.
-Research has shown that interacting with the reading using multiple sensory organs enhances the effectiveness of learning: try to use not only your eyes but also your ears and hands.
+Research has shown that interacting with reading using multiple sensory organs enhances the effectiveness of learning: try to use not only your eyes but also your vocal cord, ears, and hands.

 - The story of Adam and Eve from the Book of Genesis in the Old Testament of the Bible, i.e., Hebrew Bible.
 We will approach this well-known story not as religious writings but as an old story, a piece of literature.
-The story was originally written in (Biblical) Hebrew, and we will read it in modern, albeit old, English. - Fairy Tales: "Brier Rose," "Cinderella," and "Snow White" by Grimm Brothers.
+The story was originally written in (Biblical) Hebrew, and we will read it in modern English. - Fairy Tales: "Brier Rose," "Cinderella," and "Snow White" by Grimm Brothers.
 These fairy tales were collected originally in German by Grimm Brothers in 1819.
-We will read them in modern English translation. - Three Lyrics: "My lady's presence makes the roses red" by Henry Constable; "The Flea" by John Donne; "To His Coy Mistress" by Andrew Marvell. - An excerpt from Paradise Lost by John Milton: we will read a brief excerpt from Book 4 of this epic poetry, a 17th-century re-telling of the Bible, especially, the story of Adam and Eve. - Four Short Stories: "The Story of an Hour" by Kate Chopin; "Rose for Emily" by William Faulkner; "The Boarding House" by James Joyce; "You Touched Me" by D. H. Lawrence. - One film: Pelle the Conqueror (1987) directed by Bille August, based on a novel by Martin Andersen Nexø (1869-1954).
+We will read them in modern English translation. - Two Short Stories: "The Boarding House" by James Joyce; "You Touched Me" by D. H. Lawrence. - Two films: - Pelle the Conqueror (1987) directed by Bille August, based on a novel by Martin Andersen Nexø (1869-1954). - Persepolis (2007) available at GMU Library you will need a VPN; or you can watch the film on Wavve and other streaming services.